cackle-rs/cackle/README.md

 crate uses.

 The idea is look for crates that are using APIs that you don't think they should be using.
-For example a crate that from its description should just be transforming some data and returning the result, but is actually using network APIs.
+For example a crate that from its description should just be doing some data processing, but is actually using network APIs.

 ## Installation